AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 ## Implementation details

-According our existing (but also refreshed due this deployment) reporting workflow, we decided to use the following records inside our security.txt file:
+According our existing (but also refreshed due to this deployment) reporting workflow, we decided to use the following records inside our security.txt file:
 * **`Contact:`** through this record, we push the abuse@ email address as main contact point.
 * **`Preferred-Languages:`** the languages we speak/understand.
 * **`Encryption:`** URL of the GnuPG public key of the abuse@ email address.